Katherine Knight: Marriage to David Kellett

 Knight first met co-worker David Stanford Kellett in 1973.
 Kellett engaged in heavy drinking which stemmed from two traumatic incidents from his previous railway job in Coffs Harbour: first, when his best friend was killed in front of him in a shunting accident; later, when he rescued injured occupants of a school bus in Kempsey which had been struck by a train, killing six children.
 He eventually lost the job due to deteriorating behaviour and performance, but he soon got work at the nearby Aberdeen abattoir and became close friends with Knight's brother.
 Often, if Kellett got into a fight, Knight would step in and back him up with her fists.

 Knight married Kellett in 1974, at her request.
 They arrived at the service on her motorcycle, with Kellett appearing quite intoxicated on the pillion.
 Upon their arrival, Knight's mother, Barbara, offered Kellett some stern advice about his new wife.
-She warned him to be cautious, stating that if he upset Knight or cheated on her, he would be in serious trouble.
-She indicated that Knight had some unpredictable tendencies.
+Barbara warned Kellett to be cautious, stating that upsetting Knight or cheating on her could lead to serious consequences, noting that Knight had a volatile behaviour.
 On their wedding night, Knight attempted to strangle Kellett, later explaining that it was due to him falling asleep after they had intercourse only three times.

 The marriage proved particularly violent, and on one occasion a heavily pregnant Knight burned all of Kellett's clothing and shoes before hitting him across the back of the head with a frying pan, simply because he had arrived home late from a darts competition after reaching the finals.
 In fear for his life, Kellett fled before collapsing in a neighbour's house and was treated for a severely fractured skull.
 Police wanted to charge Knight, but she changed her behaviour to ingratiating Kellett and talked him into dropping the charges.